 Several species of freshwater fish, such as koi, goldfish, bluegill, guppies, catfish, and the appropriately-named mosquitofish love to eat mosquitoes.

 Adding one or more of these fish to your backyard pond can kill two birds – and many mosquitoes – with one stone.
 First, you’ll add an attractive touch of life to your pond.
 Second, you’ll get rid of your mosquito problem.

 When you purchase your fish, make sure that the fish are suitable for your area.
 Not all fish are equally suited for all climate zones.

 An important part of preventing mosquito larvae is to discourage adults from coming around.
-The fewer adult mosquitoes in the area, the fewer eggs and larvae you’re going to see.
+The fewer adult mosquitoes in the area, the fewer you will see.

 Adult mosquitoes feed in the twilight hours.
 But during the daytime, they shelter in low vegetation.
 They particularly appreciate wet areas, such as next to a pond.

 By eliminating vegetation around ponds and pools, you can encourage adult mosquitoes to live elsewhere.

 If you maintain flower beds, ensure that the mulch stays dry.
 This doesn’t mean you should avoid watering altogether.
 But the leaves should not be dangling down into a moist environment.

 Frequently Asked Questions

 Yes, white vinegar (and apple cider vinegar) will kill mosquito larvae.
 To be effective, you must use a ratio of 15% vinegar to 85% water.